twonth/winning-at-windows/README.md

 * [Rainmeter](https://www.rainmeter.net/): tool for displaying desktop widgets.
 An endless number of Rainmeter skins are on deviantArt (but beware that many, especially ones that are older, do not play nice with modern high DPI displays).
 If you use a tablet or frequently change screen resolutions for any other reason, grab [RainRez](https://forum.rainmeter.net/viewtopic.php?f=18&t=10471&hilit=rainrez) as well.

     * [Droptop](https://github.com/Droptop-Four/Basic-Version/releases/tag/Current-Stable): Rainmeter skin providing a highly customizable menu bar at the top of the screen (think MacOS).
+    * [Omnimo](https://omnimo.info/) and [Big Sur](https://www.deviantart.com/fediafedia/art/Big-Sur-1-0-BETA-for-Rainmeter-846882462?comment=1%3A846882462%3A4964685064): two of the most popular (deservedly) skin suites for Rainmeter, by [fediafedia](https://fediafedia.com/).

 * [WeatherBar](https://weatherbarapp.com/): weather in your Windows system tray.